 Personal Story – Using EFT Tapping to Improve Stress Levels

 I’ll be honest here… I’m an outspoken advocate for using medication.
 When my stomach hurts, I grab some Tums.
-If I have a headache, I reach for a Tylenol before trying to drink water or talk a walk (seriously, does that actually work for anybody?!)
+If I have a headache, I reach for Tylenol before drinking water or taking a walk (seriously, does that actually work for anybody?!)

 Likewise, I use traditional pills for my anxiety issues.
-I’ve struggled with anxiety for most of my life and, as much as I’d love to be able to find alternative ways of healing that, I find no need to suffer more than I should.
+I’ve struggled with anxiety for most of my life.
+As much as I’d love to be able to find alternative ways of healing that, I find no need to suffer more than I should.

 That said, I’m also a huge fan of things like tarot and astrology and energy healing, so when Andrea (one of my September Advertisers) offered me a complimentary session of EFT tapping, I was definitely intrigued.